 So Jeffersonian democracy was to keep executive less powerful ,but what if its executive is weak below par.
 This wasn't looked upon.
 So field is left to either Judiciary or legislature to fill gap as on when required. in 1800s US congress filled the gap.
 However when congress started to become inefficient infront of charismatic personality , Judiciary stepped in.
 In Britian it didn't happen , so their, Legislature is power ful.
 In India we basically designed Neither Jeffersonian nor Schumpeter democracy. our design to check execute had failed in some cases.
 Executive and Legislature is intertwined.
 We havent designed constitution to counter despotism.
 And Golden thumb rule for people like us is that, if executive is left without checked; despot will sure to appear in near future.
 And executive will always work towards getting more power.

-In India, is a assumption that executive is weak.
-My view is that its getting far more power than what it needs to have.
-When legislature cant counter it, Judiciary need to move to fill gap.
+is weak.
+My view is that its getting far more power than what it needs

 In judicial philosophy Judicial activism is excepted in 2 cases